sorinirimies/codingChallenge/README.md

 https://github.com/IhwanID/belajar-android-jetpack-pro

-2. Write automation tests based on the sample project you chose Automations tests should include:
+2. Write automation tests based on the sample project you chose

+Automations tests should include:
- -going from main movies list screen to the details screen of the app -filtering movies based on year or popularity
+- going from main movies list screen to the details screen of the app
+- filtering movies based on year or popularity

 3. Cucumber UI features:
 - based on the screens in the app write Cucumber features